Narimantas: Issue

-The Polish genealogist and historian Józef Puzyna (see Dr. Jozef ks.
-Puzyna, article series on Narimantas, in: Miesięcznik Heraldyczny, 1930–31) refutes strongly the claim that Narimantas' progeny would have been born of a Tatar wife.
-He advances a hypothesis that the names of Narimantas' sons indicate that their mother was an Orthodox Ruthenian lady.
+The Polish genealogist and historian Józef Puzyna strongly refutes the claim that Narimantas' progeny would have been born of a Tatar wife.
+He advances a hypothesis that the names of Narimantas' sons indicate that their mother was an Orthodox Ruthenian woman.

 Other genealogists give as his wife Marija, daughter of Toqta (died c.
-1312), khan of the Golden Horde, and wife Maria Palaiologina (born 1297), bastard daughter of Andronikos II Palaiologos, Emperor of Byzantium.
+1312), the khan of the Golden Horde, and his wife Maria Palaiologina (born 1297), bastard daughter of Andronikos II Palaiologos, the emperor of Byzantium.